 The Darling Ranges dress is a high waisted dress – this means that the waistline of the dress sits above your natural waistline.
-On most people it should sit somewhere just under the ribcage.
+On most people, it should sit somewhere just under the ribcage.
 If you prefer to have a lower waistband (probably helpful if you like belting your clothing!), here’s how you lengthen the bodice.
 I’ve also added a bit at the end about shortening it even more / lengthening the skirt to create a cute maternity dress!

-Ready? lets do this!
+Ready?
+Let’s do this!

 Cut along the line you just drew – then spread the pattern by how much longer you wish the bodice to be.
 In this example I lengthened the bodice by 1″.
 Make sure you keep those lines parallel!
 Add some more pattern paper to the back and tape in place.
 Then true the side seamline.

-Lastly, don’t forget that if you lengthen the front bodice piece, you need to lengthen the back by the same amount!
+Don’t forget that if you lengthen the front bodice piece, you need to lengthen the back by the same amount!
 Once again, draw a line through the middle perpendicular to the grainline and centre fold line.

 Slash along that line, spread the pieces by the amount you are lengthening the bodice (for this example 1″), then tape it all together, true the side seamline, and trim the excess paper.

 Wouldn’t this dress be really cute over a bump?
 You can shorten the bodice the same way you lengthen it.
 Draw your perpendicular line through the middle of the dart and slash.
 This time, instead of spreading, overlap by the amount you want to shorten.